anasizhar/oscp-prep/Box Solving Methodology.md

 - **Port 69 - TFTP**
   -  requires no pre authentication.
-  -  old protocol to read protocols. need to convert path to notation 8 in order to work or use `atftp` to get it working.
+  -  old protocol to read files.
+Need to convert path to notation 8 in order to work or use `atftp` to get it working.

 - **Port 5432 - POSTGRES**
   - [ ] Default creds are postgres:postgres